 So these are some of the things that you might consider.
 Of course, we know that many organizations, when you look at their security, they’ve probably implemented many of the controls from this certification already.
-You might call those your baseline controls as well, so it’s also worth looking at what you already have in place.
+You might also call those your baseline controls, so it’s worth looking at what you already have in place.

 9. Internal Audit

-Once you have taken the steps you have your controls in place, the following process that we need to design to get your ISMS off the ground is the internal audit process.
-An internal audit process allows somebody else in the organization, or perhaps outside the organization, to have an independent review of your management system.
+Once you have taken the steps, you have your controls in place.
+The following process that we need to design to get your ISMS off the ground is the internal audit process.
+An internal audit process allows somebody else in the organization or outside the organization to independently review your management system.

 We can do that fairly quickly if you start with a small scope; we can get the audit team to look at specific parts of your ISMS.
 What’s important is those who perform those internal audits and are independent in the work being done.
 So, in other words, they’re not auditing parts of the management system that they are responsible for or are involved with and that those individuals are competent.

-So how would you define whether somebody is capable of doing your internal audit?
-Well, perhaps you could look at things like their experience, their certifications, which certainly give an idea as to whether those auditors are competent.
-So, once you’ve sourced your skilled auditors, you can very quickly put together an audit program.
+So how would you define whether somebody can do your internal audit?
+Well, perhaps you could look at things like their experience and certifications, which certainly give an idea as to whether those auditors are competent.
+So, once you’ve sourced your skilled auditors, you can quickly create an audit program.

 10. Management Review

 The final step in the Chain of the process is to establish and relate to what we call a management review.
-So once you’ve taken your time to identify risks, implement your controls, and also check whether those controls are working.
-You have done your internal audit; the final step is to work with senior management to understand whether the ISMS is achieving what you’ve set out to complete and identify where you go from here in terms of your security strategy.
+So once you’ve taken the time to identify risks, implement your controls, and check whether those controls are working.
+You have done your internal audit; the final step is to work with senior management to understand whether the ISMS is achieving what you’ve set out to complete and identify where you go from here regarding your security strategy.

 The key thing to stress with all of those points is the simple processes you need to design to get an ISMS up and running.
-To get real benefit from your ISMS is not just about certification.
-It is not just about doing what you need to do to get through the audit.
+Getting real benefits from your ISMS is not just about certification.
+It is not just about doing what you must do to get through the audit.

 What are the Clauses of ISO 27001 Certification?